Take Command of Patient Care

-精东影业鈥檚 Nurse Anesthesia Program offers students high-quality, hands-on training through clinical partnerships with more than 30 sites, including private-practice and university-based facilities.
-By the time you graduate, you鈥檒l have obtained real-world experience from a variety of these institutions with a broad range of experience in all anesthetic techniques caring for adults and children.
-Explore below to learn more about our curriculum, which encourages professional development in and out of our classrooms and labs.
+Our DNAP program offers students the high-quality, hands-on training required to deliver excellent patient care through clinical partnerships with more than 30 sites, including private practice and university-based facilities.
+Graduates earn real-world experience working in a variety of these partner institutions using a broad range of anesthetic techniques caring for patients of all ages.

 Meet our Nurse Anesthesia Faculty and Staff

-Baptist Health Paducah (Kentucky), Blessing Hospital (Illinois), Boone Hospital Center, John J. Cochran Veterans Affairs Hospital, Lake Regional Hospital, Missouri Delta Medical Center, Phelps Health, St. Francis Medical Center and University of Missouri Hospital Center also serve as clinical sites for our program.
+Additional facilities that serve as clinical sites for our program include Baptist Health Paducah (Kentucky), Blessing Hospital (Illinois), Boone Hospital Center, John J. Cochran Veterans Affairs Hospital, Lake Regional Hospital, Missouri Delta Medical Center, Phelps Health, St. Francis Medical Center and University of Missouri Hospital Center.

 Program Spotlight: Doctor of Nurse Anesthesia Practice